mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataReduction.rst

 .. interface:: Data Reduction
   :widget: pageRebinString

-In this mode multiple binning ranges can be defined using he rebin strung syntax used by the Rebin algorithm.
+In this mode multiple binning ranges can be defined using he rebin string syntax used by the :ref:`Rebin <algm-Rebin>` algorithm.

 Calibration & Resolution
 ------------------------